First published on Wednesday, June 24, 2020

 So, how much is statutory sick pay?

 Under employment law, statutory sick pay in the UK is £116.75 per week.
-The amount is subject to annual reviews, so this may change in the future.
+It's important to note that SSP rates change every year.

 How does sick pay work?